PhD in Biological Sciences

-Current position: Professor at Federal University of Paraná, Brazil
+Current position: Professor at Department of Genetics, Federal University of Paraná, Brazil

 CV as submitted for the Green Talents award (2010):

 Faculdade de Ciências Farmacêuticas de Ribeirão Preto – USP, Brazil

 Daniela Morais Leme earned her Bachelor’s and her Master’s Degree, both in Biological Sciences, at the Universidade Estadual Paulista (UNESP) in the city of Rio Claro, São Paulo, Brazil.
 She was currently awarded her PhD.

 Daniela Morais Leme was currently awarded a PhD for her project “Genotoxicity and mutagenicity assessment of reactive dye extracted of cotton fibers with artificial sweat”.
 She is now a postdoctoral student at the Faculdade de Ciências Farmacêuticas de Ribeirão Preto – USP in Brazil.

 Dr Morais Leme is particularly interested in biodiesel and its environmental impact.
 Biodiesels are based on chemically processed vegetable oils or animal fats.
 They may also be blended with regular petrodiesel.
 Biodiesel is often seen as an alternative to traditional fossil fuels, but few studies have investigated its impact on living organisms.
 Her recent research suggests that in order to evaluate real environmental impacts of biodiesel, the whole biodiesel production chain, including raw material sources, need to be considered.
 According to her findings, water and soil contaminated with biodiesel can induce adverse effects on living organisms.
 This may be related to the actual raw material source of biodiesel production.